SecurityInnovation/AuthMatrix/README.md

 # Usage

 * In AuthMatrix, create roles for all privilege levels within the target application.
-Common roles many include User, Admin, and Anonymous.
+Common roles may include User, Admin, and Anonymous.

 * Create users that fit these various roles and check all roles that the user belongs to.
 If a user is part of multiple roles, check each role individually.